 |One Hundred Years of Solitude (Cien años de soledad)||Gabriel García Márquez||1967||Spanish||50|

-Note: Some of the authors, especially the ones from previous centuries, didn’t make the list even though estimates of their book sales exceed 100 million copies.
+Note: Some authors, especially the ones from previous centuries, didn’t make it to the list even though estimates of their book sales exceed 100 million copies.
 This is due to unreliable sales data.

 - There are 99 authors who sold over 100 million books so far.

 - 42 of them, or 42.4%, are American authors, the most among all nationalities.